ansible/workshops/exercises/ansible_windows/8-chocolatey/README.md

   tasks:

-  - name: Gather facts from Chocolatey
+  - name: Gather facts from Chocolatey chocolatey.chocolatey.win_chocolatey_facts:
-    win_chocolatey_facts:

-  - name: Displays the gathered facts
+  - name: Displays the gathered facts ansible.builtin.debug:
-    debug:
       var: ansible_chocolatey
 ```

-The first task uses `win_chocolatey_facts` to gather all the available information from Chocolatey on the target Windows machine, and will store this information in a variable named `ansible_chocolatey`, which is using the `debug` module to print the contents of to examine them closer.
+The first task uses `win_chocolatey_facts` from the `chocolatey.chocolatey` collection to gather all the available information from Chocolatey on the target Windows machine, and will store this information in a variable named `ansible_chocolatey`, which is using the `debug` module from the `ansible.builtin` collection to print the contents of to examine them closer.

 Add your new playbook to your source control repo, and sync your project in Automation Controller, then create and run a new job template with the following values: